aabbtree77/esp32-vpn/README.md

 ## Final Remarks

 - The [ESP32](https://en.wikipedia.org/wiki/ESP32) is better than sending UDP packets with [Atmega and the ENC28J60](http://tuxgraphics.org/electronics/200606/article06061.shtml).
-However, tiny RAM = obscure evolving software and yet another community fracturing, limited global connectivity options.
-The ESP32 niche is about distributing the [ESP32-ready sensors](https://esphome.io/#sensor-components) within a LAN, rapid hardware prototyping?

-- Wi-Fi is limited to 10...50m without repeaters.
-[LoRa](https://en.wikipedia.org/wiki/LoRa) may reach [1...166km](https://meshtastic.discourse.group/t/practical-range-test-results/692/47?page=2).
-One can use a complete [LILYGO TTGO T-Beam ESP32 board](https://www.youtube.com/watch?v=TY6m6fS8bxU) or connect the LoRa shield bridge to ATmega first and then to the PC, or connect the shield bridge directly to the Raspberry Pi boards, see [this LoRa for libp2p example](https://github.com/RTradeLtd/libp2p-lora-transport).
-[Mobile radio network uses](https://meshtastic.discourse.group/t/real-world-use-cases/175) are very demanding w.r.t. power consumption.
-The ESP32 could be suboptimal here.
+15 years bring some progress.
+One can even reach a certain Wi-Fi resilience and distribute the [ESP32-ready sensors](https://esphome.io/#sensor-components) within a LAN with some mild confidence.
+However, tiny RAM = very limited software, esp. very limited global connectivity options.
+With some painful acrobatics one may run "Wireguard" on the ESP32, but the go-libp2p apps are beyond the reach of these boards.

-- All this gigantic VPN activity exists mostly because A and B do not have proper addresses.
+- All this gigantic Web2 VPN service activity exists mostly because A and B do not have proper addresses.
 We cannot use MAC, we do not have the IPv6.
 So how does one send a message to a board/PC?
-Expect to have to deal with the OSI model, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, TCP meltdown, CGNAT, SOCKS5, ARP, ICMP, subnet masks, CIDR, gateways, port forwarding, host names, DNS and mDNS, DHCP, virtual interfaces, firewalls, Linux kernel routes, routers and routing...
+It is a mess as one must deal with the OSI model, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, TCP meltdown, CGNAT, SOCKS5, ARP, ICMP, subnet masks, CIDR, gateways, port forwarding, host names, DNS and mDNS, DHCP, virtual interfaces, firewalls, Linux kernel routes, routers and routing...
+Good luck with Remmina...

-- We do connect A and B, and it is finally free, but there is still no 100% guarantee.
-[More like 50% - 80%](https://www.youtube.com/watch?v=bzL7Y1wYth8).
-The complexity is staggering.
-70+ KLOC of Go just to give your computer a proper global address so that you can ssh or use Remmina.
+- The new Web3 (p2p) way is remarkable in that the tools such as Hyprspace, EdgeVPN, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2) solve the global connectivity problem without a need to rent the VPS with a static IP.

+- Either way, some pretty basic services are so complex underneath.
+70 KLOC of go-libp2p just to give your computer a global address, mostly.
 Syncing a folder?
-Double these 70+ thousand lines of code.

-- Some pretty basic services are very complex underneath.
-Humanity has not yet automated elections, though there is a certain [progress](https://hackmd.io/@juincc/B1QV5NN5S).
+Double these seventy thousand lines of code.
+Humanity has not yet automated elections, and no doubt the solution is going to be [quite an architecture](https://hackmd.io/@juincc/B1QV5NN5S).

-- Code atop go-libp2p to peek into: EdgeVPN, Hyprspace, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2). [safe-network](https://github.com/maidsafe/safe_network) atop rust-libp2p.

 ## Some ESP32 References